simoncrowe/python-query-filter/README.md

 ## python-query-filter

 This package provides a functional API for filtering collections of heterogeneous, nested dictionaries or complex objects.
+It has 100% test coverage.

 At the core of this API are `q_filter` functions, which are like the built-in `filter` function, but take any number of predicate functions